 So there you have it—there are more to plants to keep allergies at bay than is immediately obvious, so why not try making a few changes to your indoor & outdoor relationship with plants and see if it might clear things up for you a little!

 Getting on top of your allergies is key if you want to tap into the joy of gardening.
-There’s so much to be gained from spending time outdoors so try these clever tricks to get you one step ahead of allergies this summer.
+There’s so much to be gained from spending time outdoors so try these clever tricks to get you one step ahead this summer for allergy free gardening.

 Make use of spare